 AI can work with technicians to help them solve problems.
 Chatbots have become popular for customer service, but they can help even experienced professionals.
 The technician can describe a problem, and the bot will suggest possible diagnoses.
 It can provide information about required parts and supplies faster than a conventional database lookup.
 If a repair is one the tech hasn't done before, it can describe the procedure.

 An intelligent system can better prepare the technician.
-It can list the tools and parts that a job is likely to require, so that it isn't necessary to make a second trip to bring the right part.
+It can list the inventory of tools and parts that a job is likely to require so that it isn't necessary to make a second trip to bring the right part.

-Combined with the IoT, an AI system can communicate directly with the equipment being serviced.
+Combined with the Internet of Things (IoT), an AI system can communicate directly with the equipment being serviced.
 If it detects an unusually high temperature or low pressure, it can report that along with the likely causes.